abailly/abailly.github.io/drafts/agile-startup.md

 Coming from an Agile background it is no surprise that I consciously tried to reuse the knowledge and tools I knew from previous implementations of Scrum, eXtreme Programming or Kanban.
 One of the lesson learned during the past year is that Agile needs some serious overhauling to be applied within a startup setting, even more so when the team is distributed.
-In the conclusion I try to draw on this experience to hint at some possible evolutions I would to see happen within Agile methods.
+In the conclusion I try to draw on this experience to hint at some possible evolutions I would like to see happen within Agile methods.

 # A Bit of Context

 I started working on Capital Match at the end of August 2014.
 The first commit in the git repository of the application is dated on
 Wednesday, 20th of August 2014.
 I worked in the background for a couple of months, mostly to setup the infrastructure, flex my muscles on Haskell, explore the business domain space.

-I met with Pawel, Capital Match's founder, in October.
+I met physically Pawel, Capital Match's founder, in October.
 At that time I was still working alone but I already had a working solution that was deployed and "usable", for some definition of usable.
 Willem van den Ende joined me to develop the application to production stage at the end of October and brought with him lot of XP and DevOps experience.
 We were joined by another developer at the beginning of March but this employment last only a